briancaffey/cdk-fargate-patterns/docs/Lab2/local-testing/README.en.md

 weight: 2
 ---

-Now our code assets are ready at `services/golang`, we should test it locally to before we deploy it onto AWS.
+Now our code assets are ready at `./services`, we should test it locally to before we deploy it onto AWS.

-Create a `docker-compose.yml` unser the `services` directory:
+Create a `docker-compose.yml` under the `./services` directory:

 ```yaml
 version: '3'